 In this new position, King will help the company appeal to retailers and designers alike seeking options available through its custom upholstery and wood furniture offerings

-BASSETT, Va. — As part of an effort to help it further engage with the design community, Bassett Furniture has hired Haynes King as vice president, retail and trade sales, a new position.
+BASSETT, Va. — As part of an effort to help it further engage with the design community, Bassett Furniture has hired Haynes King as vice president of dedicated retail and trade sales, a new position.

 The company said he brings nearly 20 years of industry experience in marketing, product development and sales, with a focus on serving interior designers.